gladkikhartem/dragonlock/README.md

 As swiss-knife set of useful high-performance APIs running on a single server intended to make your distributed life easier.

+* No longer need to invent concurrency bycicles yourself.
+* No longer need to setup a new DB for every use case (Redis for cache, etcd fo locks, kafka for queues, etc.).
+All use-cases are here covered by a single deployment.

 Now you can scale up your clusters and all concurrency complexity can be offloaded to a single server.

-Your APP can now bet stateless and all state is stored on 1 server.
+Your apps can now bet stateless and all state is stored on single server.
-It's like PostgreSQL, but faster and crafted specifically for certain use-cases.
+Like a regular database, but faster and containing most typical use-cases.

 ## Features